Transform Documentation

 dfpd.DataFrame

 Column name for air temperature.
+Defaults to 'airTemp_F'.

-Column name for dew point temperature.
+Column name for dew-point temperature.
+Defaults to 'dewPoint_F'.

 Returns:

-DataFrame with an added column for relative humidity.
+Dataframe with an added 'relative_humidity' column (percent, 0–100).

 ecopipeline.transform.aggregate_df(df: ~pandas.core.frame.DataFrame, ls_filename: str = '', complete_hour_threshold: float = 0.8, complete_day_threshold: float = 1.0, remove_partial: bool = True) -> (<class 'pandas.core.frame.DataFrame'>, <class 'pandas.core.frame.DataFrame'>)